heremaps/xyz-hub/docs/ABSTRACT.md

 All transactions are sets of transaction events.
 Each transaction event is either related to a collection, or it is a comment.
 The following event actions do exist:

-- `COMMIT_MESSAGE`: An arbitrary comment added to a transaction.
+- `TxComment`: An arbitrary comment added to a transaction.
-- `MODIFY_FEATURES`: An event to signal that the features within a collection have been modified.
+- `TxModifyFeatures`: An event to signal that the features within a collection have been modified.
-- `CREATE_COLLECTION`: An event to signal that a collection has been created.
-- `UPDATE_COLLECTION`: An event to signal that a collection has been modified.
+- `TxModifyCollection`: An event to signal that a collection has been modified.
-- `DELETE_COLLECTION`: An event to signal that a collection has been flagged for deletion.
-- `RESTORE_COLLECTION`: An event to signal that the deletion of a collection has been un-done.

-Each transaction event must have the following properties:

-- `txn`: The transaction **UUID**, all events with the same transaction **UUID** should be merged into a single transaction-set.
-- `id`: The event identifier within a given transaction-set, unique within the set only.
-- `action`: The action that the event represents (see above).
-- `col`: The collection effected; if any (null for comments).
-- `cn`: The connector-number of the connector that caused the event.

-All transactions in a set must have the same transaction **UUID** (`txn`).
+All transaction events are groups in transaction-sets in which all events must have the same transaction number (`txn`).

 ## UUIDs